d823944/AI-FIP-Training/Contest/TBAI_2019S2/README.md

 > txn_floor                26.5%
 > village_income_median     1.9%

-Catrgorical features (np.unique < 20): 121
+Catrgorical features (2 < np.unique < 20): 50
 > max. number of categories for one feature: 17
-> min. number of categories for one feature: 1
+> min. number of categories for one feature: 3
-> avg. number of categories for one feature: 4.84
+> avg. number of categories for one feature: 9.32